 Child Safety Commitment

-At La Trobe we are committed to ensuring the safety and wellbeing of our students, staff, and volunteers.
-As part of this commitment we have implemented the Victorian Child Safe Standards to help protect children and young people under the age of 18 from child abuse and neglect.
+As part of our commitment we have implemented the Victorian Child Safe Standards to help protect children and young people under the age of 18 from child abuse and neglect.

 Promoting safety, participation and well being